Stress eating is pretzel logic.

-When you eat well most of the time, but then something stressful happens and your mind turns immediately to eating the twists and turns of rationalizing it are short lived.
-When stress eating and bingeing takes hold of you the fallout is tinged with guilt, shame and regret.
-The big question is how do you get out of the cycle?
+When you eat well most of the time, but something stressful happens, and your mind immediately turns to eating, the twists and turns of rationalizing it are short-lived.
+When stress eating and bingeing take hold of you, the fallout is tinged with guilt, shame, and regret.
+The big question is, how do you get out of the cycle?

 The heart has its reasons, which reason does not know.
 We feel it in a thousand things.